MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 ### Managing a case – moving a case through the process stages

-#### Open Stage
+#### Open

-In this process stage, the case manager contacts the employee notified by the case management team to verify if the employee is feeling well or not.
+This is the first process stage, the case manager starts the case and can verify if all basic information is available.
+For example, the case manager can verify the employee details and asign the case to a different case manager.
 The key pieces of data to be captured and recorded before moving to the next stage are:

-- Employee Contacted – Set to **Yes** once the case manager has contacted the employee about their notification.

 - Health & Safety Lead - Case Manager owning the case.